sreekanth-cb/autoComplete/README.md

 Note: This sample code is purely for demo purposes and no optimisations/clean ups are taken care.

-##Steps to create sample auto complete app for the movie title field.
+## Steps to create sample auto complete app for the movie title field.

-1. Create a couchbase bucket named `movies`.
+1. Install Couchbase server and create a couchbase bucket named `movies`.
 2. Import the movies data from the movies_metadata.csv file to the movies bucket.
     eg: /cbimport csv -c http://127.0.0.1:8091 -u Username -p password -b movies --d file:////<path>/movies_metadata.csv -g %title% -t 4
 3. Create an FTS index for the movie_title field on bucket movie.